rage/java-programming/data/part-7/2-algorithms.md

 <!-- Toteuta luokkaan Paaohjelma luokkametodi `jarjesta`, joka perustuu yllä olevaan ideaan.
 Metodissa on syytä olla silmukka, joka käy läpi taulukon indeksejä.
 Metodeista `pieninIndeksiAlkaen` ja `vaihda` on varmasti hyötyä.
 Tulosta myös taulukon sisältö ennen järjestämistä ja jokaisen kierroksen jälkeen, jotta voit varmistaa algoritmin toimivan oikein. -->

 Implement a class method called `sort` based on the idea above in the class MainProgram.
 It should include a loop that goes through the indices of the array.
 Certainly the method `indexOfSmallestFrom` and `swap` will come in handy.
-Additionally, print the contents of the arrya before sorting and after every iteration of the loop to ensure that the algorithm works as you expect it to.
+Additionally, print the contents of the array before sorting and after every iteration of the loop to ensure that the algorithm works as you expect it to.

 <!-- Metodin runko on seuraava: -->